-Today, we shall be discussing how to Fix Samsung health app not working on rooted and unrooted phones.
+Today, we shall be discussing how to Fix the Samsung health app not working on rooted and unrooted phones.
 Every day I wish I am done with Samsung phones.
 However, as a mobile enthusiast, I think I am enjoying the challenges.
 Maybe things wouldn’t be this funny if I had lost a phone to Samsung bugs.
 Not until that happens, I would continue pitching my tent with Samsung.
-There is a common bug with Samsung health app.
+There is a common bug with the Samsung health app.
 The bug occurs on non-rooted phones and it happens when Samsung health refuses to start claiming your phone is rooted while it is not.

-You will receive a message similar to the below whenever you are trying to launch S health(Also note that this will also prevent your S. Pay and S. Pass, browser private mode and secure folder from working).
+You will receive a message similar to the below whenever you are trying to launch S health(Also note that this will also prevent your S. Pay and S. Pass, browser private mode, and secure folder from working).

 The message read thus and I quote:

 Can’t open app for your security, Samsung Health can’t be opened on a rooted phone (0x110030null5h1)

 Can’t open app Because of a new security policy, Samsung health can’t be opened on a rooted device.
 (0x110030null5f3130)